How Long Does the VA Disability Claims Process Take?

 Filing Claims for Conditions Not Ready for Rating

 Sometimes veterans file claims for conditions that haven't been properly diagnosed or documented.
 It's better to wait until you have a clear diagnosis and treatment history than to file a premature claim.
+Augustus Miles can help you assess whether your evidence is ready — and if it isn't, our team can help you gather what you need before you submit.

 How Long Do VA Disability Appeals Take?